 Day 19: Such branches are picked up, thrown into the fire, and burned

 Jesus slowly inhales and exhales.
-He looks around at the disciples as they struggle to understand the teaching of the vineyard, the teaching of abiding, the teaching of staying IN Jesus, and the dire consequences of becoming detached.
+He looks around at the disciples as they struggle to understand the teaching of the vineyard, the teaching of abiding, the teaching of staying IN Jesus, and the dire consequences of not abiding, not being connected.
 The night is cool, and everyone is tired from the deep conversation and wine at dinner, but it’s just like Jesus to stop and take every opportunity to teach.

 The disciples sense Jesus’ urgency this evening, and, even though a sense of dread grows in their hearts, they listen closely.
-Jesus wraps his cloak tighter around himself, and crossing his arms, he says quietly,
+Jesus continues with the theme of the dry branches, and says quietly,

 “Such branches are picked up, thrown into the fire, and burned.”